pytest-dev/pytest-qt/docs/index.rst

 Waiting for threads, processes, etc.
 ====================================

-If your program has long running cumputations running in other threads or processes, you can use :meth:`qtbot.waitSignal <pytestqt.plugin.QtBot.waitSignal>` to block a test until a signal is emitted (such as ``QThread.finished``) or a timeout is reached.
+If your program has long running computations running in other threads or processes, you can use :meth:`qtbot.waitSignal <pytestqt.plugin.QtBot.waitSignal>` to block a test until a signal is emitted (such as ``QThread.finished``) or a timeout is reached.
 This makes it easy to write tests that wait until a